anhvir/c203/README.md

   * If I run `make` from Terminal, it automatically runs the commands which are associated with the *first* target in my `Makefile`.

-So, I use `Text File` to write my first ever `Makefile` with the content:
+So, I use `Text File` to write my first ever `Makefile` with the content of:
 ```make
 # my first Makefile just has one simple target
 all: intArray.h intArray.c main.c Makefile